syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ### Bar color customization

-The bar color of the barcode can be customized by using its `ForegroundColor` property as like the following code snippet,
+The bar color of the barcode can be customized by using the `ForegroundColor` property as shown in the following code sample.

 {% tabs %}